 For years, poor people suffering from a combination of mental and physical health conditions have had few options beyond walking through the door at an emergency room or finding a bed in a nursing home until the crisis eases.

 President Obama Calls for Mental Health First Aid in Gun Control ProposalPress Releases: President Obama Calls for Mental Health First Aid in Gun Control Proposal Jan 16, 2013 Statement by Linda Rosenberg, President and CEO of the National Council for Behavioral Health For media inquiries, contact Meena Dayak, MeenaD@thenationalcouncil.org or 301.602.8474 As part of his recommendations to protect our communities from gun violence, President Obama today rightly called for Mental Health First Aid training to help teachers and staff recognize the signs of mental health disorders in young people and find them appropriate care.
 Read more....
+Preventing Gun-Related ViolenceWhen it comes to preventing gun-related violence, President Barack Obama and the National Rifle Association agree on one key priority: Both call for measures aimed at preventing people with mental illnesses from owning firearms.
+Read more...
 First Aid Vital for Mental Health, Experts sayMost first aid classes teach the Heimlich maneuver, CPR and other basic medical techniques.
 But what if someone feels suicidal, is struggling with an addiction or having a panic attack?
 Mental Health First Aid classes can teach people how to help someone experiencing a psychological crisis brought on by a traumatic event or chronic mental illness.
 Read more.....
 Missouri Department of Mental Health Statement - Tragic Event in Newtown, ConnecticutAll of us at the Missouri Department of Mental Health are deeply saddened by the tragic event that occurred in Newtown, Connecticut and we join the rest of this country in mourning the loss of so many precious lives and the suffering that continues in that community.
 Select this link to read the full statement.
 Taking ChargeFor the past several years, I resided in an ISL setting and shared a home with three roommates that I had very little in common with.
 I never really felt like that was my home, as there were frequent staff and roommate changes and when my mom and friends came to visit me, my roommates and staff were always around so no one really felt comfortable to visit.
 There were also many rules that made me angry.
 For instance, it was a big deal for me to eat in the living room while I was watching TV at night.
 I also had to have someone with me all the time, which made me feel like no one trusted me or thought I was capable of doing some things by myself.
 Lots of meetings were held over the years with the provider agency and my mom to discuss my behaviors.
 At one of the meetings, my mom was informed about a program called Self Directed Services.
 After hearing about this program, I thought I could finally have more control and be more independent.
 I just wanted and needed more freedom.
 That decision changed my Redeeming the Tragedy in Aurora

 Are we prepared to take action to improve our mental health response to this tragedy?
 Read more of the story by Ron Manderscheid, PhD.Economy takes toll on program that helps mentally ill get jobsLike millions of other Americans, Barb is looking for a job, and after a four-month search, she's got a promising lead on a part-time position.
 Not too long ago, Barb, 52, of St. Peters didn't have much optimism.
 And even though she's feeling more hopeful these days.
 Mental Health First Aid Missouri